infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 Ask yourself, will I reuse this functionality anywhere else?

-- if the answer is **yes**, create a component.
+- If the answer is **yes**, create a component.
-- if the answer is **no**, don't create a component.
+- If the answer is **no**, don't create a component.

-Our recommendation is not to burden yourself from the begging with the components.
-Start creating blocks and if you find yourself in need of code that you already wrote, just extract it in a component.
+Our recommendation is not to burden yourself with components from the beginning.
+Start creating blocks and, if you find yourself in need of code that you already wrote, just extract it in a component.

 ### Will this setup work with full site editing?

 Yes, it will.
 We are constantly upgrading this documentation and our code to say that it will work with full site editing.
-This boilerplate was made for Infinum/Eightshift WordPress team, so se are constantly using it on our projects.
+This boilerplate was made for the Infinum/Eightshift WordPress team, so we are constantly using it in our projects.

 ### Can I use core blocks with your setup?

 Yes, you can.
-We are working on the ability to override core block in our smart way, but until we make this work, you can use everything the normal way that is defined in the core documentation.
+We are working on the ability to override core blocks in our smart way.
+Until we make this work, you can use everything that is already defined in the core documentation.

-We avoid using core blocks because they add different class naming and additional markup that makes it harder to style things as we want to.
+We avoid using core blocks because they add different class naming and additional markup that makes it harder to style things.

 Also, they are prone to breaking changes every several months, so we prefer to write our own implementation.

 ### How can I limit my blocklist?

 Easy.
-We have a method that you can extend that limits your project's block to the only block from your project. you should put this filter in your projects `src/Blocks/Blocks.php` file under the `register` method
+We have a method you can extend that limits your project's block to the only block from your project.
+You should put this filter in your project's `src/Blocks/Blocks.php` file under the `register` method:

 ```php
   // Limits the usage of only custom project blocks.